IRS Form 5472 Filing Guide 2026: Avoid $25,000 Penalties for Foreign-Owned USA LLCs

 The following businesses are generally required to file:

-• Foreign-owned Single-Member USA LLCs
+• Foreign-owned single-member U.S. LLCs

 • Non-resident entrepreneurs with U.S. entities